cloudflare/cloudflare-docs/content/style-guide/content-strategy/documentation-content-strategy/component-attributes/context.md

 ### Tutorial

 An introductory paragraph on the user's goal or job-to-be-done and how they'll accomplish that in the tutorial.
 Consider including the intended audience for the tutorial.
-Refer to Context for more information.